sassoftware/viya4-orders-cli/README.md

 You have the following options for launching SAS Viya Orders CLI:

-- Run the executable that you downloaded or built above in the [Installation](#installation) section:
+- Running the executable that you downloaded or built previously in the [Installation](#installation) section:

   ```